 If purchased on the official CityPASS website, the CityPASS offers a full refund of the cost of an unused pass up to 365 days after purchase.
 This is standard policy so you don’t have to purchase anything extra for this cover.

 The CityPASS is valid for 9 days from the first use.
 These days must be continuous; it’s not possible to divide this period in two.
 If the pass is not used, it is valid for one year after purchase.

 Definitely.
 The CityPASS is an affordable and practical attraction pass for New York.
 The pass is definitely worth purchasing, especially if all the attractions you plan to visit are included in this pass.
-The pass is particularly worthwhile to museum enthusiasts; it allows you to visit the American Museum of Natural History, The Met and the Guggenheim, as well as choose from the 9/11 Museum or Intrepid.
+The pass is particularly worthwhile to museum enthusiasts; it allows you to visit the American Museum of Natural History, the Guggenheim, the 9/11 Museum and Intrepid.
 You can find an overview of different reviews for the CityPASS here.

 You can save on your visits to the top attractions in New York with the New York CityPASS.
 Below you can see a calculation of the potential savings with the pass.